Antique Hammer Mill

 man grinding oats with antique hammer mill

-A hammer mill uses forceful impact to pulverize material through a high speed rotating disc that has a fixed number of hammer bars, and the hammer bars are swung outward by centrifugal force.
-Raw material is fed into and then thrown out of the machine using centrifugal force, and it's crushed by being beaten between the hammer bars or against the breaker plates that are fixed inside of the casing.
+A hammer mill uses forceful impact to pulverize material through a high speed rotating disc that has a fixed number of hammer bars.
+The hammer bars are swung outward by centrifugal force.
+Material is fed in and then thrown out centrifugally and is crushed by being beaten between the hammer bars or against the breaker plates that are fixed inside of the casing.

-These raw materials are pulverized until they're small enough to fall through the screen, which forms the lower part of the casing.
-Hard materials won't damage the hammer mill because the bars are hinged, but when the bars become worn out, they have to be replaced.
+The material is pulverized until it is small enough to fall through the screen which forms the lower part of the casing.
+Hard materials won't damage the hammer mill because the bars are hinged.
+When the bars become worn out, they are replaced with new bars.

 Hammer mills are capable of crushing brittle materials as well as fibrous materials.
 When crushing fibrous material, a screen with cutting edges can be used.
 The size of the crushed material depends on the size of the screen and the rotation speed.

 The smallest type of hammer mills can actually fit on a tabletop or counter.
-For example, a laboratory might use a hammer mill to grind material for an experiment.
+A laboratory might use a hammer mill to grind material for an experiment.
 Small hammer mills can also be used to grind foods or spices.

-Many different hammer mill designs have been produced over the years, and in the 1920s, hammer mills became a popular alternative to the traditional burr mills and feed grinders of the period.
+Many different designs of hammer mills have been produced over the years.
+In the 1920s, hammer mills became a popular alternative to the traditional burr mills and feed grinders of the time.
 The hammer mill was faster at reducing small grains to a very fine consistency without wearing out machine parts.
 New manufacturers and new models of hammer mills continued to be produced throughout the 1930s.
 However, the Great Depression and World War II took a toll on the production of new farm equipment, which all but ceased completely during the war.

 There were a number of manufacturers who made agricultural hammer mills, including: